evandowning/nvmtrace/README.md

 ## Running malware samples
-When new malware is found and added to your folder composed solely of malware executables named as their sha256 value, re-run the following command.
+When new malware is found and added to your folder composed solely of malware samples, re-run the following command.
 Nvmtrace will automatically grab the new executables and run them.

-NOTE: this script will only run all samples within folder, even if they've been run before.
+To run all samples within folder (even if they've been run before):
 ```
-$ ./etc/load.sh sha256-malware-folder
+$ ./etc/load.sh malware-folder
 ```

 To run only new (unseen) samples:
 ```
-$ ./etc/load-new.sh sha256-malware-folder
+$ ./etc/load-new.sh malware-folder
 ```

 ## Stopping nvmtrace
 ```
 $ pgrep -f java.*nvmtrace | awk 'BEGIN{ORS=" "} 1' | sudo xargs kill -9
+$ sudo killall nvmtrace
 ```

 ## Source code navigation